CharleneLimKH/EEG/eeg-1-Paper.md

 | Kurtosis                  |3.78         |7.82         |
 | Skewness                  |-0.0121      |-0.0226      |

 It is observed that the mean and skewness do not show much variation between the two classes.
 On the other hand, variance, energy, standard deviation, and kurtosis show some good variation between the two classes.
-Therefore, the parameters *Variance*, *Energy*, *Standard deviation*, and *Kurtosis* are considered for analysis.
+Therefore, these parameters are considered for analysis.